vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-VcenterBackupStatus.md

 ## Synopsis

-Returns the status of the file-level latest backup of a vCenter Server instance.
+Returns the status of the latest file-level backup of a vCenter instance.

 ## Syntax